sunflowerit/waftlib/README.md

 As for the system requirements, take a look at the files in [this folder](https://github.com/sunflowerit/waftlib/tree/master/templates) or also checkout the [pyenv prerequisites](https://github.com/pyenv/pyenv/wiki#suggested-build-environment)

-Note: when you do want to use an existing python version or system python, you can create a virtual environment in the root directory by using `$ python -m venv .venv` or if you have an existing virtualenv binary: `$ virtualenv .venv.
+Note: when you do want to use an existing python version or system python, you can create a virtual environment in the root directory by using `$ python -m venv .venv-odoo` or if you have an existing virtualenv binary: `$ virtualenv .venv-odoo`.

 ## Setup a waft project